ALi3nW3rX/hacketscript/README.md

 8. **OSINT** (Work In Progress)
    - Will grab your OSINT data from a spread sheet and add it to the new spreadsheet.

+9. **Combine** Combine 2 or more nessus files into one .nessus file for easier parsing.
+   - Will take multiple .nessus files as an import and create 1 .nessus file for easier parsing.

 ## Requirements

 - **Python 3.6+**